RevealBio/imageDx-image-downloader/README.md

 Clone the repository or download the repo

 ### Step 2
 Open the Windows Folder and right click on the file and click "Open as an Administrator".
-It will launch an window like the image below.
+It will launch a window like the image below.

 ![InitDownloaderState](https://github.com/RevealBio/imageDx-image-downloader/assets/95322264/37aca493-9d9b-4b67-8cf5-725d3cbfc3c1)